hookdeck/terraform-provider-hookdeck/templates/guides/getting-started.md

 You can check the dashboard to confirm that a new source was created in your workspace.

-To learn more about what options you have with Hookdeck's Source on Terraform, check out [its documentation here](https://registry.terraform.io/providers/hookdeck/hookdeck/latest/docs/resources/source).
+To learn more about what options you have with Hookdeck's Source on Terraform, check out the [`hookdeck_source` docs](https://registry.terraform.io/providers/hookdeck/hookdeck/latest/docs/resources/source).

 ### Destination

-Here's what a simple destination resource should look with Terraform
+Next, add a simple destination resource:

 ```hcl
 resource "hookdeck_destination" "my_destination" {